UCLOrengoGroup/cath-tools/docs/tools/cath-resolve-hits.md

   --html-exclude-rejected-hits                   Exclude hits rejected by the score filters from the HTML

 Detailed help:
-  --cath-rules-help                              Show help on the rules activated by the --apply-cath-rules option --raw-format-help                              Show help about the raw input formats (raw_with_scores and raw_with_evalues)
+  --cath-rules-help                              Show help on the rules activated by the (DEPRECATED) --apply-cath-rules option
+  --raw-format-help                              Show help about the raw input formats (raw_with_scores and raw_with_evalues)

 The standard output is one line per selected hit, preceded by header lines (beginning "#"), the last of which (beginning "#FIELDS") lists the fields in the file, typically: